JJohnson-DA/team_project_template/README.md

-# Template Structure
+# Folder Structure
 Some folders will have the contents ignored via the .gitignore file.
 The folder structure, however, is maintained through the use of .keep files and exceptions in the .gitignore.

 ## Code
-Folder to hold scripts used for data cleaning, exploration, and analysis.
+Folder to hold scripts used for data cleaning, exploration, and modeling/analysis.
 Subfolders can be created for further organization if needed.

 ## Data
 Folder to hold manual csv files if needed.
 There is a subfolder for raw and clean files.
 Files in this folder will not be pushed to GitHub due to the .gitignore file.